GabrielaGomesPaulino/daredata-challenge/README.md

 ## Testing instructions
 #### HTTP
-- Make a HTTP request with a POST Method for `localhost:5000/upload` where HTTP body must be a "multipart/form-data" containing a  key value pair , where the key is "file" and the value is a valid zip file.
+- Make a HTTP request with a POST Method for `localhost:5000/upload` where HTTP body must be a "multipart/form-data" containing a  key-value pair , where the key is "file" and the value is a valid zip file.
 #### BASH
-- Create a folder with the name "files" in the root of the project containing the files that you wish to process
+- Create a folder with the name "files" at the root of the project containing the files that you wish to process
 - Run script.sh <br>
 `./script.sh`
 - Run test.py to visualize the calculations output <br>